PostHog/posthog.com/contents/handbook/engineering/async-migrations.md

 For example, ClickHouse does not support changing the primary key of a table, which is a change we were [forced to make in anticipation of upgrading ClickHouse beyond version 21.6](https://github.com/PostHog/posthog/issues/5684).
 As a result, the way to change the schema of the table was to create a new table and insert all the data from the old table into it, which took us an entire week to run on PostHog Cloud.

-Now, while we can execute such changes to PostHog Cloud "manually" (i.e. James G SSHs into CH5, runs a bunch of queries using clickhouse-client, and keeps an eye on them), we cannot expect the same of our users (plus this approach does not scale well for us either).
+Now, while we can execute such changes to PostHog Cloud "manually", we cannot expect the same of our users (plus this approach does not scale well for us either).

 As a result, we needed to create a system capable of safely and efficiently managing migrations that need to happen asynchronously.